KevinHavn/auction-site-client/README.md

 npm run dev
 ```

-Building the server is possible with:
+Building the site is possible with:

 ```
 npm run build